forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ![matco](./matco.jpg)

 Matco used to be my favorite “truck” tool.
 I love their low-profile ratchets.
-They make an excellent ratchet and other things.
+They make excellent ratchet and other things.
 I began to stray away from them as the quality of normal branded tools became better.
 Plus, I did not have much luck with keeping a Matco guy.
-Seemed like the truck was only there once a month at best.
+It seemed like the truck was only there once a month at best.

-This is an awesome ratchet and you can’t go wrong with it.
+This is an awesome ratchet, and you can’t go wrong with it.
 The only question I have is how much are you willing to pay and get you to get it replaced if you need to?

 You can find these on eBay for around 150 bucks normally.